gregwebs/err2/README.md

 The handler functions will also annotate panics and then rethrow them.
 This behavior can be disabled by setting `AnnotatePanics = false`

-## Structure

-try has the following package structure:
-- The top-level main package try can be imported as try which combines both the try/err3 and try/try packages
-- The `try/err3` package includes declarative error handling functions.
-- The `try/try` package offers error checking functions.
-- The `stackprint` package contains the original code from `err2` to help print stack traces
-- The `assert` package contains the original code from `err2` to help with assertions.

 ## Fork

 This is a fork of github.com/lainio/err2 with a different user facing API.
 Internally the panic/recovery mechanism of propagating errors is the same.
+Besides only returning errors and not passing through values, differences are:

-Tracing is handled differently.
+* Tracing is handled differently.
-There is no automatic mechanism for printing panics, instead users should create their own standard way of doing this.
+* There is no automatic mechanism for printing panics, instead users should create their own standard way of doing this.
-Errors themselves are wrapped up with a stack trace that can be recovered and printed with "%+v".
 The original stack trace printing code is still available under the stackprint module.
+* Errors themselves are wrapped up with a stack trace that can be recovered and printed with "%+v".
+* Panics are annotated by the `Handle*` functions

+## Trying it out

+There are scripts under the ./codemod directory (upgrade.sh and downgrade.sh) to automatically translate code to use `try` or to downgrade it back to the original error handling.

 ## Background